Master of Science in Business Engineering (Finance)

 - Internationalization@Home: we are committed to a formal and informal integration of intercultural and international elements into curricular activities for all students.

 This study programme is accredited by the Accreditation Organisation of the Netherlands and Flanders (Dutch: NVAO).
 Accreditation was extended following the positive outcome of the institutional review in 2022.
-Programme quality was validated by a quality review (peer-learning visit) in 2019.
-A screening of the Education Monitor by Ghent University’s Education Quality Board is planned in the years 2021-2024.
+Programme quality was validated by a quality review, i.e. a screening of the Education Monitor by the Education Quality Board.
+The Quality Assurance Resolution (in Dutch) can be found here.

 This information was last updated on 01/02/2023.